Skip to main content

 boolean

-Enable verbose output for detailed logging
+Enable verbose output for detailed logging.

---save-dataset, -s
+--save-results, -s

 boolean

-Save evaluation dataset to disk
+Save evaluation results to disk.
+Default: true

 --save-to-hf-hub, -H